 Take action on this issue!
 We implore all Minnesotans who want healthy air, clean water, progress on climate, and more consumer choice to speak up in the Clean Cars Minnesota rulemaking process via our easy online comment submission tool.

 In May/June of 2020, Minnesota communities were profoundly impacted by the killing of George Floyd and the civil uprising that followed.
 As communities continue the process of healing and recovery, energy and infrastructure can play a role in helping residents and businesses rebuild in a way that is more economically sustainable and that leads to better health and safety outcomes in neighborhoods that often suffer from the disproportionate absence of both.
 In June, Fresh Energy made a number of recommendations for how state leaders could invest in an equitable recovery, and in August the Minnesota Department of Commerce proposed legislation to appropriate money from the state’s Renewable Development Account (RDA) to support recovery work.
 Fresh Energy is eager to continue this conversation in 2021.

 These are just a handful of the initiatives Fresh Energy be working on throughout the 2021 session.
 Check back often for updates on these and other policies as we work toward an equitable carbon-neutral Minnesota economy by midcentury.

-Learn more!
-Tune into our December 10 episode of “Decarbonize: The Clean Energy Podcast” on your favorite podcasting app or stream here for a discussion between Fresh Energy’s Executive Director Michael Noble, Director of Public Affairs Justin Fay, and Policy and Public Affairs Associate Anna Johnson about our plans and expectations for the 2021 session of the Minnesota Legislature.
+Stay tuned to “Decarbonize: The Clean Energy Podcast” in the coming days for a conversation with J. Drake Hamilton and legislators who are leading the charge on 100% clean electricity.
+You can also listen to the December recording for a discussion between Fresh Energy’s Executive Director Michael Noble, Director of Public Affairs Justin Fay, and Policy and Public Affairs Associate Anna Johnson about our plans and expectations for the 2021 session of the Minnesota Legislature.